Cody Barton: Regular season

+Postseason

 Personal life

-Barton's older brother, Jackson, was drafted by the Indianapolis Colts in the seventh round (240th overall) of the 2019 NFL Draft.
+Barton's older brother, Jackson, was drafted by the Indianapolis Colts in the seventh round of the 2019 NFL draft as an offensive tackle, and is currently a free agent.
 They played in the same class at Utah after Jackson redshirted.
+His younger brother, Lander, is also a linebacker and currently plays college football for Utah.
 His sister, Dani, is a member of the United States women's national volleyball team.